python-botogram/botogram/docs/api/telegram.rst

       :param int duration: The video duration, in seconds
       :param str caption: The caption of the video
       :param bool streaming: Pass `True` or `False` to set whether the video should support streaming or not.
 Defaults as `True`.
+      :param str thumb: The path to the thumb
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object attach: An extra thing to attach to the message.
       :param object extra: An extra reply interface object to attach